byu24/at.sc.db/README.md

 # P-SCREEN: Plant Single-Cell Resource for Evaluation of Expression Niche
 by Brenda Yu and Ben Cole

 This guide will walkthrough the steps of processing scRNAseq data and merging multiple scRNAseq datasets into a unified cluster map.
 This pipeline was successful in processing samples that were obtained via 10x Genomics and Dropseq.
+The samples used in this project were from [Denyer, et al. Developmental Cell (2019)](https://www.sciencedirect.com/science/article/abs/pii/S1534580719301455),

 ## Initial set up